LiamMcLeod/steam-switch-electron/README.md

 Basic electron application to switch between multiple steam accounts.
 There are still various problems that I need to iron out, nothing that affects the security of the application, just the running e.g. it currently doesn't remember the account password on the steam client, for this registry tweaks need to be made.

-AES-256 is to encrypt the passwords of your account, with a SHA-2 key created from a multiple sources: your hardware ID, a unique generated on first launch and and a pseudo random sequence generated upon each addition of an account.
+AES-256 is to encrypt the passwords of your account, with a SHA-2 key created from a multiple sources: your hardware ID, a unique ID generated on first launch and and a pseudo random sequence generated upon each addition of an account.

 As is the nature of all 2-way encryption it is inherently vulnerable in that and what goes in can be retrievable, indeed the application would not function without that being possible.
 But I have done what I can to ensure it is to a large degree time consuming and perhaps difficult to brute-force, though someone with access to your system, enough knowledge about the application could probably do this rather quickly without brute-force.